asciiscry3r/mksscryertower.quest/content/category/Crimes_with_brain_scanners_human_detectors_other_devices_and_me.rst

 About violence from brainwashed criminals
 =========================================

+They violate my rights by limiting access to information, deprivation of will, privacy, equality of citizens and violate right to life, and freedom of assembly and association from 2010 to now.
 From April 2021 I sometimes record logs and magnetic field in different places of Mirgorod in Ukraine.

-* Scientology and Ukrainian( military and other criminals ) brainwashing and control - torture, crimes against rights: https://photos.app.goo.gl/MAD2vekBnvvxgCts5
+* Scientology and Ukrainian( military, police and other criminals ) cybercrimes, brainwashing and control - torture, crimes against rights: https://photos.app.goo.gl/MAD2vekBnvvxgCts5

-* DEW attacks, Scientology and Ukrainian( military and other criminals ) brainwashing and control, Mirgorod Robitnicha 22 EMF - https://photos.app.goo.gl/rUXk3R66SLn8dueg7
+* DEW attacks, Scientology and Ukrainian( military, police and other criminals ) brainwashing and control, Mirgorod Robitnicha 22 EMF - https://photos.app.goo.gl/rUXk3R66SLn8dueg7

-* DEW attacks, Scientology and Ukrainian( military and other criminals ) brainwashing and control, Mirgorod Sorochinska 148b EMF - https://photos.app.goo.gl/Jeqt9hPjAfQZ8vcA8
+* DEW attacks, Scientology and Ukrainian( military, police and other criminals ) brainwashing and control, Mirgorod Sorochinska 148b EMF - https://photos.app.goo.gl/Jeqt9hPjAfQZ8vcA8

-* DEW attacks, Scientology and Ukrainian( military and other criminals ) brainwashing and control, Mirgorod Gogola 139 80 EMF - https://photos.app.goo.gl/Mqdb4FgJYreTg6gS6
+* DEW attacks, Scientology and Ukrainian( military, police and other criminals ) brainwashing and control, Mirgorod Gogola 139 80 EMF - https://photos.app.goo.gl/Mqdb4FgJYreTg6gS6

-* DEW attacks, Scientology and Ukrainian( military and other criminals ) brainwashing and control, Shishatska 88 Mirgorod EMF - https://photos.app.goo.gl/FWpfTfSidKkJimTL8
+* DEW attacks, Scientology and Ukrainian( military, police and other criminals ) brainwashing and control, Shishatska 88 Mirgorod EMF - https://photos.app.goo.gl/FWpfTfSidKkJimTL8

 I`m random enemy for piracy group, they say something about "Freedom Fox" and "triada" who supposed to left a China in past and but i cant belive them but they all looks like canonical piracy from Ukraine - all of them liars and always can betray you, they decide to create and delivery torrent with Intel confidential leaks - for this they start narco and electromagnetic terror in IT office near centre of Kharkiv city - there they/we develop one popular chat app and one European payment system - at that time.
 Like Riabchevski and one US company .....
 About this terrorists:
 From start of my live in Kharkiv one girl, she call self "fox", from them propose friendship, after that relationship to me and based on my crush on her poison me and try to brainwash my brain and use me in the same way as scientist use marsian rover or like in this `post`_ - article 127 - girl from National Guard Academy...
 After, when I agan try to find myself, restore my health and mental state, "friends", this is a big group of the online pirates - military, police and other workers with access to goverment networks and persistent agents, start use this situation and learn how they can control and brainwash me too, becouse if someone use you we can too - quote, some of them decide to be a group of "hackers" with name "187", this guys violate article 163, article 182, article 161, article 149, article 146, article 127 ..... `with narcoterror and pressure to a victims`_  `and CIDT`_  with narcoterror and brainwashing in some pubs - Fuck they insult Saint Patrick - visitors and owners who have either already been sold into slavery or are making money from trade or are being in process and this guys can poison you and rape.
 In August 2020, at the address Druzhba Narodiv 202, the apartment I was renting was struck with an electromagnetic pulse, as a result of which I lost part of my self and, under the action of the field, cut the veins on my hands.
 After, when I was in a deplorable state, I was given remote "lectures" by Maryna Hrybanova with army, article 433, in my apartment.
 And for my "happiness" they all part of cult or part of criminal groups.
-They use weapon like "`Medusa`_" against me and during last 2 years they "burned" brain, hypophysis, hippocampus and other parts of body.
-On this image we have model on human brain neural network, all neuron axon an dendrites are a electric cables, and all this attacks damage my brain:
+They use weapons like "`Medusa`_" against me and during last 2 years they "burned" my brain, hypophysis, hippocampus and other parts of body and million times make tries to control my neural circuits - physics works regardless of views, desires or beliefs.
+On this image we have model on human brain neural network, all neuron axon an dendrites are a electric cables, and all this attacks destroy me and my brain, because my brain and body its me, psychological violence create pavlov dog from the remaining part of brain, destroy memory and all pattern recognition and processing system, this is killing, I can get problem with organs and after described and other action of this type, brain and spinal cord never restore or restoration can take years:

 .. image:: images/brainnetwork.png
            :align: left